 - It's been six years since you received the CCJ (in this case it should be automatically removed)

 - You disputed the CCJ and it was cancelled or 'set aside' by the courts

 - An insurance company was responsible for the debt

-If you haven't been notified of a CCJ by post, but there's a CCJ on your credit profile, your first step should be to identify the case number and contact the court where the judgment was made.
+If you haven't been notified of a CCJ by post, but there's a CCJ on your credit report, your first step should be to identify the case number and contact the court where the judgment was made.
 One way to find these details is to get your Experian Credit Report.

 Can lenders see my CCJ after six years?

-After six years, your CCJ will be removed from your credit file, so lenders won’t be able to see it when they’re deciding whether or not to lend you money.
+After six years, your CCJ will be removed from your credit report, so lenders won’t be able to see it when they’re deciding whether or not to lend you money.
 When the CCJ is removed, your credit score should go up too – making you an all-round stronger applicant for future finance.